StanfordDataCompressionClass/notes/src/homeworks/HW3.md

 ### Q3: Vector Quantization _(20 points)_

 We have studied vector quantization (VQ) in class.
-In this question we will first implement part of vector quantization and then study the performance of vector quantization for a correlated gaussian process.
+In this question we will first implement part of vector quantization and then study the performance of vector quantization for a correlated Gaussian process.

 1. [10 points] Implement the `build_kmeans_codebook()` method in `vector_quantizer.py`.
 You cannot use the existing kmeans implementations for this part (e.g. `build_kmeans_codebook_scipy()` method) and must implement your own version.
 You can use the methods pre-implemented in `vector_quantizer` module.
 It will be instructive to look at the provided test cases in the module.
 Ensure that the test case `test_vector_quantization` passes on the provided data.
 You can use the following command to run the test cases: